 Cross-docking vs. Traditional Warehousing

-Cross-docking utilizes a hub and spoke model that, unlike the point-to-point model, enables e-retailers to satisfy customer needs and improve their competitive edge.
+Cross-docking services utilizes a hub and spoke model that, unlike the point-to-point model, enables e-retailers to satisfy customer needs and improve their competitive edge.

 In contrast to the point-to-point model, the hub and spoke model enables companies to connect with the maximum number of delivery destinations with the minimum number of routes, and shipments.

 The traditional warehousing model includes a distributor who keeps inventory stocks on hand to ship out to customers at the appropriate time.
-Cross-docking decreases the time it takes to ship freight by focusing on the JIT shipping process.
+Cross-docking services decreases the time it takes to ship freight by focusing on the JIT shipping process.

 By incorporating a cross dock into your supply chain, you can ship an order immediately after it’s placed.
 The shipment arrives at the cross dock, where it is swiftly moved from the inbound truck to the outbound truck for final deliver.
 Time spent at cross dock: less than 24 hours.